WBGB (FM): Oldies era

 On October 7, 1987, the station switched to an oldies format, playing the rock and roll Hits from 1955 to 1969, and was branded as "Oldies 103".
 The first song on "Oldies 103" was "Fun Fun Fun" by The Beach Boys.
 The station had a very deep playlist, playing a larger number of songs than most oldies stations.
 The station's call letters were soon changed to WODS to reflect the oldies format.
-WMRQ's airstaff stayed with the station despite the format change, and a couple people continued at the station right up to the station's final day in 2012.
+WMRQ's airstaff stayed with the station despite the format change, and a couple of people continued at the station right up to the station's final day in 2012.
 By 1989, WODS was also playing a very limited amount of music from the early 1970s up to 1972 mixed with the 1950s and 1960s.

 As time went on, WODS added more 1970s' music but continued to focus on the 1960s and still played a considerable number of pre-1964 oldies.
 In the late 1990s, the station rebranded as "Oldies 103.3".
 In 2001, WODS began to move away from 1950s' music.
 The station added more late 1970s' songs and a few 1980s' hits.
 In 2001, Little Walter's Time Machine was replaced with the Boston-based syndicated show The Lost 45s, the program's host Barry Scott stayed with the station until WODS's final day, when he became the first to be hired away by long-time rival WROR-FM.
 Scott also hosted the long-running "Saturday Night Party" show featuring dance and party hits, from 2003 to 2012.
 In 2002, WODS eliminated most of the pre-64 oldies.
 When new Program Director Jon Zellner arrived in 2004, the station was focusing on 1964 to 1979 with just a handful of pre-1964 oldies and early ‘80s songs mixed in.

 In 2005, there were rumors CBS was planning to switch one of its Boston FM stations to adult hits as "Jack FM" which had been successful in a number of other radio markets, WODS was one of those stations under consideration, similar oldies stations in Chicago, Baltimore, and New York had flipped at the same time.
 These rumors were rendered moot when Entercom-owned WQSX (93.7 FM) switched to adult hits as "93.7 Mike FM" instead on April 14, 2005.